Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Background and Related Work

 There are a number of standards and regulations worldwide to provide accessibility requirements for the technologies to be considered as \emph{publicly presentable} in a region, country, or regional-based regulations e.g., European, Italian, Irish, Israeli, Japanese, Korean, and US Federal Law, platform~(web accessibility frameworks), e.g., various versions of WCAG~(2.1, 2.0 and 1.0), or file formats, e.g., EPUB standards.

 Looking at the standards based on the support for VI, we can conclude that all of them recognise such disabilities and provide a standardised set of guidelines for the implementation of such support.
-In general, they offer similar suggestions to mitigate such disabilities.
-For example, these standards support VI by advising to provide a form of AT and non-visual access to support visually impaired users, including the proprietary agent~(in this case, the dedicated hardware or special browsers), an audio description to explain the important visual detail, the high contrast visualisation, adoption of flash thresholds, magnification, reduction of the required field of vision, and control of contrast, brightness, and intensity.
+In general, they offer similar suggestions to aid users with such disabilities.
+For example, these standards support VI by advising to provide a form of AT and non-visual access to support VI users, including the proprietary agent~(in this case, the dedicated hardware or special browsers), an audio description to explain the important visual detail, the high contrast visualisation, adoption of flash thresholds, magnification, reduction of the required field of vision, and control of contrast, brightness, and intensity.
 Following these guidelines can contribute towards meeting the minimum requirements for complying with such regulations.

+There are various automated accessibility testing tools which can test the accessibility of a website~\cite{w3WCAGOverview2022}.
 In our observations, most accessibility tools are based on W3C standard family~(WCAG 2.1~(85 tools out of 167), WCAG 2.0~(139 tools), WCAG 1.0~(46 tools)).
 Moreover, some of them comply with country-specific regulations such as German standards~(21 tools), French standards~(12 tools), Japanese standards~(18 tools), EU standards~(9 tools), US federal procurement~(67 tools), Irish National IT Accessibility Guidelines~(16 tools), Israeli web accessibility guidelines~(7 tools), Italian accessibility legislation~(11 tools), Korean standards~(1 tool).
 Finally, format-specific standards such as EPUB accessibility 1.0 are only supported in 3 tools.